This document shares a list of frequently asked questions regarding the CloudFax service.

 No, a notification will not be sent if a fax is deleted from the sender or recipient side.

-Yes, one fax number corresponds to one service account or named account.
+Yes, one fax number corresponds to one service account.

-There is no hard limit to the number of people who can be added to a service account.
+There is no hard limit to the number of people who can be added/linked to a service account.

-DoIT will do this all initially, and service account owners can add and remove people after the fact.
+DoIT will do this all initially, and service account owners/authorized admins can manage who is linked to the service account.

 Free, until 2022.